maxdog988/meta-openbmc-nuvoton-addon/README.md

     **systemd-timesyncd** is a daemon that has been added for synchronizing the system clock across the network.
 It implements an **SNTP (Simple NTP)** client.
 This daemon runs with minimal privileges, and has been hooked up with **systemd-networkd** to only operate when network connectivity is available.

-    The modification time of this file indicates the timestamp of the last successful synchronization (or at least the **systemd build date**, in case synchronization was not possible).
+    The modification time of the file **/var/lib/systemd/timesync/clock** indicates the timestamp of the last successful synchronization (or at least the **systemd build date**, in case synchronization was not possible).
-    > _/var/lib/systemd/timesync/clock_

     **Source URL**
     * [https://github.com/systemd/systemd/tree/master/src/timesync](https://github.com/systemd/systemd/tree/master/src/timesync)